 WEBSITE OVERVIEW

-This website provides experimental access to the XMM-Newton source catalog 4XMM-DR13 and some of its associated data products.
-Launched in 1999, the XMM-Newton satellite is the major European X-ray observatory-class telescope that is operated by the European Space Agency (ESA).
-The XMM-Newton Survey Science Centre has run the pipeline that processed data of 13243 XMM-Newton observations that took place between 2000 and 2022 covering 1328 square degrees of the sky and compiled present catalog.
-It comprises 983 948 individual detections of 656 997 unique X-ray sources and so far it is the largest existing X-ray catalog.
+This website provides access to the XMM-Newton stacked source catalogue 5XMM-DR15 and the legacy 4XMM series (DR9–DR14).
+5XMM-DR15 includes machine-learning X-ray classification (CLASSX), Gaia DR3 and AllWISE counterparts, and multi-epoch variability indicators.
+Launched in 1999, the XMM-Newton satellite is the major European X-ray observatory-class telescope operated by the European Space Agency (ESA).
+The XMM-Newton Survey Science Centre has run the pipeline that compiled the present catalogues.

 Here you can: